Skip to content

 Answer: Paris, France.
 The Games ran July 26 to August 11, 2024.

 Paris became the second city to host the Summer Olympics three times (1900, 1924, 2024), tying London.
-Most people only remember the 1924 Games due to Chariots of Fire.
-The 1900 Games are barely a footnote since they ran 5 months alongside the Paris Exposition.
+The 1924 Games stuck in memory because Chariots of Fire put them on film.
+The 1900 Games barely register, buried inside a five-month run alongside the Paris Exposition.

 2. How many sports are contested at the modern Summer Olympics?
 (Hard)